Fred J. Hart (businessman): National Health Federation

 After the AMA ordered the Electronic Medical Foundation to close, Hart founded and managed the National Health Federation in 1955.
 The NHF claims that it is "the oldest health freedom organization on the planet, the ONLY such organization working to protect individuals’ rights to choose to consume healthy food, take supplements and use alternative therapies without government restrictions".
 Barrett says "NHF wants anyone who merely claims to have an effective treatment or product to be allowed to market it without scientific proof that it works. ...
 NHF promotes questionable health methods and has little interest in scientifically recognized methods".

 Personal life

-Married September 23, 1914, to Eva Porter, daughter of Robert Porter of Blanco, Salinas, Monterey County, California.
-Eva Porter was the granddaughter of James Bardin, one of the original settlers in Monterey County.
-Eva died January 27, 1962, in Palo Alto, California, she had been one of the founders and board members of The Salinas Rescue Mission, a memorial fund was established for the organization at her death.
+Hart was married September 23, 1914, to Eva Porter, daughter of Robert Porter of the Blanco area of Salinas, Monterey County, California.
+She was the granddaughter of James Bardin, one of the original settlers in Monterey County.
+Eva Hart died January 27, 1962, in Palo Alto, California; she had been one of the founders and board members of The Salinas Rescue Mission.
+A memorial fund was established for the organization at her death.